minhnguyetphi/word-embedding/README.md

 3. Use `python create_dict.py` to create the expanded dictionary.
 The program outputs the following files:
     - `outputs/dict/expanded_dict.csv`: A csv file with the number of columns equal to the number of dimensions in the dictionary (five in the paper).
 The row headers are the dimension names.

-    (Optional): It is possible to manually remove or add items to the `expanded_dict.csv` before scoring the documents.